I Would Have Saved a Lot of Money If I'd Known These 6 Thin-Hair Tips Sooner

 On behalf of all thin-haired women out there, I would like to take this opportunity to beg the beauty industry to stop telling us that we need to buy more styling products.
 I've spent my entire life looking for ways to make my hair thicker, and it wasn't until I sat down with a brutally honest trichologist a few weeks ago that I finally understood my situation.
 I'm never going to grow more hair.

 The scalp can't grow more hair follicles.
 The hair I have is the hair I have, and all I can do is make sure I keep it as healthy as I possibly can.
-Since learning this, I've thought long and hard about all of the money I've wasted on styling products designed to make my hair look thicker—products that do wonders for hair that's already thick but make thin hair look greasy, weighed down and generally worse than it did before.
-If only I hadn't hung onto every word of the hairstylists I met in my formative years who, it turns out, were just trying to sell me something.
+Since learning this, I've thought long and hard about all of the money I've wasted on volumising products designed to make my hair look thicker—products that do wonders for hair that's already thick but make thin hair look greasy, weighed down and generally worse than it did before.
+If only I hadn't hung onto every word of the hairstylists I met in my formative years, who, it turns out, were just trying to sell me something.

-Luckily, I'm a thin-haired beauty editor who has gotten to work with some of the most in-the-know and honest experts, and I've learned some very important lessons over the years.
+Luckily, I'm a thin-haired beauty editor who has been able to work with some of the most in-the-know and honest experts, and I've learned some very important lessons over the years.
 So if you, too, are fed up with receiving useless advice about what to do with your thin hair, keep scrolling for the six thin-hair tips I wish I'd learned sooner.

-1. Tongs Are Better Than a Blow-Dry
+1. Tongs Are Better Than a Blowdry

 After years of confusion about why my hair always looked flat just an hour after a blow-dry, I sat down with celebrity hairstylist Paul Edmonds and realised it wasn't my fault.
 As he dried my hair, he said, "I bet you've got the kind of hair that just isn't going to hold this, don't you?"
 Needless to say, I felt seen.
-He then explained to me that he could put some product in my hair that might hold it a little longer, but it probably wouldn't feel very nice considering I had a day of running around town on meetings.
+He explained that he could put some product in my hair that might hold it a little longer, but it probably wouldn't feel very nice, considering I had a day of running around town on meetings.

 2. Drying Your Hair Is Essential